ar363/eleventy-stylus-blog-theme/posts/ethical-consumerism.md

 ---
-title: The Futility of Ethical Consumerism in a Monopoly Capitalist Society
+title: The Fallacy of Shopping as Politics
 date: 2023-04-20
 description: The Futility of Ethical Consumerism in a Monopoly Capitalist Society
 tags: